tomik-z-cech/PP4-Aneta-s-Glimmer/README.md

 - Create a place where users can share opinions
 - Offer users inspiration in nail art field

-### **3.1.4 EPICs**
+### **3.1.4 Epics**

 As a thought process of the strategy plane, 12 epics were created and utilized.
-Please see below the detil list of epics with links, or a link to the project's [Kanban Board](https://github.com/users/tomik-z-cech/projects/1/views/1) *(appendix 1)*.
+Please see below the detail list of epics with links, or a link to the project's [Kanban Board](https://github.com/users/tomik-z-cech/projects/1/views/1) *(appendix 1)*.
+Those Epics were further sliced into 49 USER STORIES.

 *Appendix 1 - Kanban Board*